isomerpages/ogp-buildforgood/_projects/Ahma Power!.md

 ![](/images/ahma%20power.jpg)

 Hi everyone!
 We are team Ahma Power!
-Since we are working on helping the elderly get jobs, here is a little fun fact about our ideal retirement job.
+Since we are working on helping the elderly get jobs, here is a little fun fact about our ideal retirement job:
+* Nurbaya - Cat lady from Puss In Boots 2
+* Jia Yee - Bus Driver
+* Hakim - Tour guide
+* Thor - I'll be running a hostel in Taiwan, with loads of good food, cycling, surfing and all that fun stuff 😆
+* Leila - Be a food critic!
+Just go around sampling good food